Higher Education

 14. Advanced Panel Data Methods.

-15. Instrumental Variables Estimation and Two Stage Least Squares.
+15. Instrumental Variables Estimation and Two Least Squares.

 16. Simultaneous Equations Models.